Planning for Pregnancy After Cancer: 3 Ways to Preserve Your Fertility

 Why consider fertility preservation?

-During cancer treatment, the very chemotherapy that may save a woman’s life can also damage and deplete her eggs, making future conception more difficult.
-The risk of infertility depends on the type and dose of medication, and the age of the patient at the time of treatment.
+During cancer treatment, the very chemotherapy that may save a woman’s life can also damage and deplete her eggs, making future conception more difficult (or impossible).
+The risk of infertility depends on the type and dose of medication, as well as the age of the patient at the time of treatment.

 Furthermore, the likelihood of becoming pregnant decreases naturally as we age, and delays due to cancer treatment and recovery can increase fertility challenges.